What Is Stamp Duty and How Much Do You Pay?

 What Is Stamp Duty?

-For instance, if you already own a home and plan to buy a second, you can expect to pay an additional 5% on top of the residential Stamp Duty.
-This figure comes as a result of the Autumn Budget announced on 30th October 2024—a 2% increase from the previous surcharge.
+For instance, if you already own a home and plan to buy a second, you can expect to pay an additional property surcharge on top of the residential Stamp Duty.

 How Much Is Stamp Duty?

-Stamp Duty rates vary depending on several factors, including whether you’re a first-time home buyer, whether the property you’re purchasing is your primary residence or a second home and whether you’re a UK resident.
+Stamp Duty rates vary depending on whether you’re a first-time buyer, purchasing your main residence, buying an additional property, or are a non UK resident.

-Under regular circumstances, the typical Stamp Duty residential rates have been outlined below.
+Below are the current (2026) SDLT residential rates for main residence buyers.
+These have applied since 1 April 2025, when thresholds reverted to earlier levels.
 These figures do not consider the additional costs incurred for second-home buyers.

 To find out exactly how much Stamp Duty you’ll be required to pay, you can use a Stamp Duty Calculator.